kaweesha2002/SVAIS/README.md

 <div align="center">

-# SVAIS (Smart Voice-based Acoustic Intelligent System) 🤖🔊

-**An interactive Simon Says game using real-time audio classification with ESP32 and MATLAB**
+# An interactive Simon Says game using real-time audio classification with ESP32 and MATLAB 🤖🔊

 </div>